Probate Attorneys in Houston Preventing Costly Probate Headaches

 - Name beneficiaries on your other accounts: Not all assets have to go through a trust.
 When you name beneficiaries on your bank account, stocks, retirement accounts, insurance policies, and pension, these are payable to the beneficiary or beneficiaries upon your death without going through probate.

-Whether your estate is simple and straightforward or more complex with layers, The Hatchett Law Firm has solutions for everyone.
+Whether your estate is simple and straightforward or more complex with layers, The Hatchett Law Firm, PLLC has solutions for everyone.

-How Can a Probate Attorney Protect My Future?
+How Can a Probate Lawyer Houston Tx Protect My Future?

-A probate attorney will be instrumental in helping you protect your family’s future and security while avoiding costly and lengthy legal battles when dealing with probate matters.
-At the same time, as probate disputes arise, we will represent your estate in court and work toward an effective resolution.
+A probate attorney will be instrumental in helping you protect your family’s future and security while litigating serious probate disputes when needed.
+We will represent your estate in court and work toward an effective resolution.

-The Hatchett Law Firm will get involved in several ways to plan and settle your estate alongside the Executor and beneficiaries, in your absence, in adherence to Houston probate law.
+The Hatchett Law Firm, PLLC will get involved in several ways to plan and settle your estate alongside the Executor and beneficiaries, in your absence, in adherence to Houston probate law.

 Our duties might include: